Michigan Fresh: Using, Storing, and Preserving Pears (HNI22)

 Wash and peel pears.
 Cut lengthwise in halves and remove core.
 (A melon baller or metal measuring spoon is suitable for coring pears.)
 To prevent discoloration, keep pears in an ascorbic acid solution.
 Prepare a very light, light or medium syrup, or pack pears in apple juice, white grape juice or water.

 Hot packs give the best quality product.
 Boil drained pears 5 minutes in syrup, juice or water.
-Fill hot jars with hot fruit and cooking liquid, leaving 1/2 inch headspace.
-Wipe jar rims, adjust lids and process.
-Processing directions for canning pears in a boiling-water canner and in a dial-gauge and a weighted-gauge canner are given on the back page.
+Fill hot jars with hot fruit and cooking liquid, leaving ½-inch headspace.
+Remove air bubbles; adjust headspace if needed.
+Wipe jar rims with clean paper towel, adjust lids and process.
+Processing guidelines for canning pears in a boiling-water canner, in a dial-gauge pressure canner and in a weighted-gauge pressure canner are included.

 |